nicvagn/NicLink/fix_permissions_linux.md

 # (Small discussion/explanation in systemd repo:
 #  https://github.com/systemd/systemd/issues/4288#issuecomment-348166161)
 # for example, name the file /etc/udev/rules.d/70-my-application-hid.rules.
-# Then, replug your device or run:
+# Then, re-plug your device or run:
 # sudo udevadm control --reload-rules && sudo udevadm trigger

 # Note that the hexadecimal values for VID and PID are case sensitive and